Historical Markers in

 Today, Glynn County is a vibrant community with a diverse economy that includes tourism, manufacturing, healthcare, and education.
 The county is known for its rich cultural heritage, with historic landmarks such as the Old City Hall in Brunswick and the St. Simons Island Lighthouse.
 It continues to be a popular tourist destination, offering visitors activities such as boating, fishing, and exploring the area's stunning natural landscapes.
 Glynn County's history and natural beauty make it a unique and captivating place to explore.

-This timeline provides a concise overview of the key events in the history of Glynn County, Georgia.
+This timeline provides a condensed summary of the historical journey of Glynn County, Georgia.

 • 1736 - James Oglethorpe establishes the colony of Georgia, including what is now Glynn County